 Antrochoanal polyps represent only ~5% of sinonasal polyps 3.
 They are most commonly seen in young adults in their 3rd to 5th decades.
 They are slightly more common in males than females 3.

 Clinical presentation is usually with an obstructed nasal passage and/or sinus symptoms.
 Occasionally, larger masses may prolapse posteriorly enough that they may be visible through the mouth as they hang down from the nasopharynx 5.

 Unlike other sinonasal polyps, antrochoanal polyps are usually found in non-atopic patients 3.

-The exact aetiology is not known, but it is thought that infection may be a common causative association.
+The exact etiology is not known, but it is thought that infection may be a common causative association.
 Chronic sinusitis is present in ~25% of patients 7 but a causal relationship has not been firmly established.

 Pathologically, antrochoanal polyps are identical to other inflammatory polyps.
 However, unlike other polyps, they usually have a narrow stalk arising from the maxillary sinus 5,7.

 Histologically, the polyp is lined by respiratory epithelium with increased inflammatory infiltrate.
 Due to the narrow pedicle, vascular compromise with secondary change may be seen.
-This may result in haemorrhage, organising haematoma, neovascular changes, and/or papillary endothelial hyperplasia 5,7.
+This may result in hemorrhage, organizing hematoma, neovascular changes, and/or papillary endothelial hyperplasia 5,7.

 Plain films are no longer considered adequate in the assessment of sinus pathology.
 However, they continue to be performed in some cases.
 Findings include 3: